isomerpages/nlb-biblioasia/_apr-2009/Selected British Colonial Era Overseas Chinese Personalities and Their Links to  to Communities.md

 However, he was disillusioned with the rampant corruptions within the ranks of the Chiang Kai-shek movement.
 He later switched camp to support Mao Tzu-Tung's Chinese Communists Party.

 TKK was a man who would not give up without a good fight.
 He loved literature and he understood the strength of the media and the written word.
-During the period 1946 - 1959, after losing control of Nanyang Siang Pau, he took control of Nam Kew Poo (*REM) and developed the paper into an equally influential media.
+During the period 1946–1959, after losing control of Nanyang Siang Pau, he took control of Nam Kew Poo (*REM) and developed the paper into an equally influential media.
 He reportedly wrote many of the articles in Nam Kew Poo to pursue his political campaigns against Chiang Kai-shek.

 Among the many articles he wrote in Nam Kew Poo, were famous headline articles: in chinese.

 He was relentless in his efforts to establish links with the overseas Chinese.
 For about nine months in 1940, he led the China Comfort Team from Nanyang and travelled throughout mainland China visiting no less than 15 provinces.
-The China Comfort Team was from the China'Comfort Mission, which comforted the wounded and assessed the war conditions in China.
+The China Comfort Team was from the China Comfort Mission, which comforted the wounded and assessed the war conditions in China.
 Its leader Tan Kah Kee represented both the Singapore and the Southseas China Relief Funds.
 Among the other regions he travelled to were Mandalay and Rangoon in Burma, which was at the Yunnan border.
 The Chinese communities in Burma warmly welcomed him.
 He was reportedly a very charismatic speaker who could captivate an audience for more than three hours.

 It was reported that on 22 December 1940, when he was in Penang, he met up with Wu Tie Cheng, a special envoy of the Kuomingtang Government, whose mission was to dissuade TKK from the Chinese Communist ideology.
 He firmly held his ground.

 On 30 March 1941, TKK presented a reportedly powerful public talk at the Second Nanyang Cities Representatives Meeting attended by the Singapore and Malaya overseas Chinese communities.
 The speech was published in the Chinese newspaper (chinese newspaper) in Penang.

 During the Second Sino-Japanese War (7 July 1937–9 September 1945), TKK was regarded as one of the prominent ethnic Chinese Malayans who provided financial support for the Chinese resistance efforts in the mainland.
 He organised many relief funds under his name and that made him a target sought by the Japanese.
 When the Japanese landed in Singapore he fled to Java, Indonesia.
 There, he was protected and housed by many friends and past business associates and their families.
-While he was in Java he penned his two-volume autobiography, "Nan-qiao-hui-yi-lu".22
+While he was in Java he penned his two-volume autobiography, "Nan-qiao-hui-yi-lu".[^22]

 TKK's most famous charitable work was founding Xiamen University, which he privately funded until 1936.
 His grandchildren commented that he left no inheritance for them and even took out personal loans to fund the operations of the university for 16 years, an act of sacrifice that is recognised and honoured even to this very day.